DUNE-DAQ/dal/docs/README.md

 data acquisition effort.
 Its features include:
 * The ability to define object types in XML (known as OKS "classes"), off of which C++ and Python code can automatically be generated
 * Support for class Attributes, Relationships, and Methods.
 Attributes and Relationships are automatically generated; Methods allow developers to add behavior to classes
-* The ability to create instances of classes, modify them, read them into the XML file acting as a database and retrieve them from the database
+* The ability to create instances of classes (known as OKS "objects"), modify them, read them into an XML file serving as a database and retrieve them from the database

-As of this writing (Jan-18-2023) the packages have been refactored only to the extent that they work within the DUNE DAQ framework although further changes within the context of DUNE's needs could be useful.
+As of this writing (Jan-18-2023) the packages have been refactored mainly to the extent that they work within the DUNE DAQ framework although further changes within the context of DUNE's needs could be useful.
 Also, unfortunately most documentation for OKS is access-protected and only available to ATLAS collaborators.
 However, this document provides a taste of what OKS has to offer.

 ## Getting Started

+_JCF, Jan-25-2023: this documentation is on a special branch of the dal repo; you should skip the manual setup of the repo below, get onto mu2edaq, and simply run `/home/jcfree/bin/set_up_oks_area.sh <new workarea name>`.
+Then proceed below with the sentence which begins with "With the packages built,"_

 To get started working with the DUNE-repurposed OKS packages, you'll want to [set up a work area](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/).
 Then you'll want to get your hands on the following repos: